Graduate School

 When scheduling their final oral examinations, thesis option master’s students are required to submit the pretext pages of their thesis to the Graduate School at least two weeks prior to the final oral examination.
 Pretext pages include the abstract, copyright, title page, approval page, acknowledgment page, contribution of authors, table of contents, list of figures, tables, appendices, dedication (optional), and preface (optional).
 It is expected that students will distribute examination copies to all their committee members, including the Graduate Council representative, sufficiently early to permit thorough review of the thesis prior to the student’s final oral examination.

-Within six weeks after the final oral examination or before the first day of the following term, whichever comes first, students must upload one PDF copy of the thesis, without signatures, electronically to ScholarsArchive and submit the signed ETD submission approval form with a copy of the title page to the Graduate School.
-If final submission requirements are completed after the initial six-week period, the student may be subject to re-examination.
-Please refer to the Graduate School's thesis guide for complete details.
+Within six weeks after the final oral examination or before the first day of the following term, whichever comes first, students must upload one PDF copy of the thesis, without signatures, to ScholarsArchive and submit the completed ETD submission approval form to the Graduate School.

-Signatures on the ETD submission approval form can be electronic, signed, scanned and emailed or faxed.
-The thesis will not be accepted for graduate requirements until it has received approval by the graduate dean, which the thesis editor will obtain.
+Please refer to the Graduate School's thesis guide for complete details and style.
+The thesis will not be accepted for graduate requirements until it has received approval by the graduate dean, which the degree completion specialist will obtain.

 The credit allowed for the thesis, including research and preparation of the manuscript, varies from 6 to 12 credits.
 In certain departments and programs, the M.S. or M.A. thesis is optional, to be determined in each case by the department/school/program and the major professor.
 See departmental descriptions.